-To activate Manually OFF, first run the system to the minimum output limit.
-Then, press the F button for at least 1 second and press the - button.
+To activate Manually off, first run the system to the minimum output limit.
+Then, keep the F button depressed for at least 1 second and press the - button.

-Manually OFF is activated by releasing and pressing again the F button and pressing the - button.
+Manually off is activated by releasing the F button and by pressing again the - button.

-Manually OFF must not be used just to put a burner out of operation when doing mounting work, or when the burner is not ready for operation.
-The safety notes contained in chapter Safety notes must be observed!
+Manually off must not be used by itself to put a burner out of operation when doing mounting work, or when the burner is not ready for operation.
+The safety notes in chapter Safety notes must be observed!